 3. Kungfu egg noodle

-In Saigon China Town, fresh egg noodle is hand-made in traditional way at rolling metal cart as we can in movie theaters.
+In Saigon China Town, fresh egg noodle is hand-made in the traditional way at rolling metal cart as we can in movie theaters.
 The noodles are not only chewy but also tender.
-Because the cook makes noodle without using machine so that he must be experienced, strong, skillful and patient.
+Because the cook makes noodles without using a machine so that he must be experienced, strong, skillful and patient.
 His moves look like performing kungfu so that we call this kind of noodle “Kungfu egg noodle”.
-It’s really interesting to see how the noodle is made while eating flavorful noodle dish.
+It’s really interesting to see how the noodle is made while eating a flavorful noodle dish.
 Kungfu egg noodle is served with braised duck leg and special broth.

 4. Slow-cooked silkie chicken with Chinese herb

 What to eat in China Town next?
 I would like to introduce to you a very interesting food – slow-cooked black-skinned chicken with Chinese herb.
 It’s more than a delicious dish because it’s very healthy.
 The main ingredient of this food is silkie chicken which has black skin, bones, and flesh because of a genetic mutation.
 The chicken is cooked with many kinds of Chinese detoxifying herbs which are good for health in Chinese medicine for many hours until the chicken becomes really really soft.
 The broth must be clear, smelling and raisin black color.

 5. Curry fishball

 Curry fish ball is one of the most popular street foods in Hong Kong, Taiwan and China.
 There is only one food stall serving Curry fish ball in Saigon China Town.
 The recipe isn’t very complex and there aren’t many people like this food because of its strange taste.
 But if you are a curry lover, this food will win your heart at first bite.
 The chewy fish ball played off with curry sauce looks as good as its taste.